New Nanny Guidance and Building Your Career

 As you likely won’t have much experience, you need to think around the challenge of reliable and meaningful references.

-Make sure you don’t share these too early in the recruitment process, as you don’t want your referees being called too often.
+Top tip: Make sure you don’t share these too early in the recruitment process, as you don’t want your referees being called too often.
 This will likely annoy them, and you might lose their support.

-Interviewing (It’s just a conversation!):
+Interviewing (It’s just a conversation!)

 Prepare for interviews: Be ready to answer questions about your childcare philosophy, experience, and how you handle different situations.